H_eval: A new hybrid evaluation metric for automatic speech recognition tasks: Introduction

 Over the years, many works have attempted to address the flaws of WER by considering weighted WER or by adopting information retrieval approaches as mentioned in \cite{inf_retrieval,weighted_wer1,weighted_wer2}.
-But all of these metrics are based on word level comparison, has not considered the semantic-level correctness of the sentences.
+But all of these metrics are based on word level comparison, and have not considered the semantic-level correctness of the sentences.
 Meanwhile many prior works based on the pre-trained transformer \cite{transformers} based language models, such as BERT \cite{bert}, RoBERTa \cite{roberta} showed promising results in various downstream tasks such as question answering, and sentiment analysis.
-Recently, \cite{semanticdistance,semanticdistance2} proposed an alternative metric named as semantic distance for ASR tasks based on semantic correctness using Siamese-BERT \cite{sbert} models.
+Recently, \cite{semanticdistance,semanticdistance2} proposed an alternative metric based on semantic distance (SD) for ASR tasks based on semantic correctness using Siamese-BERT \cite{sbert} models.
 Our extensive analysis of this metric on ASR hypotheses shows that using a metric just on semantic correctness is also not an optimal evaluation metric.
-Moreover, these models with billions of parameters are often large and cause a large memory overhead and latency when deployed on edge and mobile devices to complete the evaluation process.
+In \cite{bertscore_asr}, authors proposed to utilise BERTScore \cite{bertscore} for assessing ASR model quality on disordered speech.
+Our thorough analysis shows that $\text{H}_{\text{eval}}$ works similarly to BERTScore while being faster.

-In this work, we use our proposed evaluation metric to benchmark the model's performance.
-We first focus on building a lighter model to get the sentence dissimilarity (SD) score.
-We aim to reduce the memory footprint of the model to the minimum, so that it will be suitable for edge and mobile based real-world applications.
-We use the knowledge distillation \cite{knowledge_distillation} approach and created a lighter siamese-BERT model, named as SNanoBERT to get the SD score.
-We observe that this measure is biased towards the words which contributes more to the meaning of the sentence, and sometimes fails to give a proper weightage to the remaining words.
-Hence, we propose a new weighted evaluation metric Hybrid-SD ($\text{H}_{\text{SD}}$), which is a weighted combination of SD score and non-keyword error rate.
-We use the SNanoBERT model to extract the keywords from the ground-truth, which is crucial for our hybrid evaluation criteria.
-We show that the proposed alternative evaluation metric leverages the benefits of considering both semantic correctness and word based errors.
+In this work, we contrast our proposed evaluation metric to various scenarios where other metrics fall short.
+We first focus on building a method to get the SD score as explained in \cite{semanticdistance}.
+We observe that this measure is biased heavily towards the words which contributes more to the meaning of the sentence (keywords), and sometimes fails to give a proper weightage to the remaining words.
+Hence, we propose a new weighted evaluation metric $\text{H}_{\text{eval}}$, which is a weighted combination of SD score and non-keyword error rate.
+We also explain the methodology to extract the keywords from the ground-truth, which is crucial for generating our metric.
+Further, we use the knowledge distillation \cite{knowledge_distillation} approach to create lighter and faster versions of these siamese-BERT models, to obtain the SD score for faster and quick inferences without much compromise in accuracy.